s163928/02476_MLOPS_Project/README.md

 ### Overall goal of the project

-The goal of this project is to fine-tune and use a pre-trained image classification model to classify various image datasets.
+The goal of this project is to train, fine-tune and use a pre-trained image classification model to classify various image datasets.

 ### What framework are you going to use (PyTorch Image Models, Transformer, Pytorch-Geometrics):